automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Altirhinus.md

 # Altirhinus
-## Description: This "high-nosed" plant eater resembled an early hadrosaur.
+## This "high-nosed" plant eater resembled an early hadrosaur.